-In July 1998, Enron acquired a 46.6% economic and 90% voting interest in Elektro-Eletricidade e Servicios, S.A. (“Elektro”) as part of the privatization program of the State of São Paulo.
-In March 1999, Enron increased its stake in Elektro to its current level of 99.62% of the total capital of the company (0.38% of the company is publicly held) and 99.9% of the company’s voting capital.
+In July 1998, ESA acquired a 46.6% economic and 90% voting interest in Elektro-Eletricidade e Serviçios, S.A. (“Elektro”) as part of the privatization program of the State of São Paulo.
+In March 1999, Enron increased its stake in Elektro, and as of closing, ESA will own 99.62% of the total capital of the company (0.38% of the company is publicly held) and 99.9% of the company’s voting capital.

-Prior to Enron’s ownership, Elektro was part of the electricity distribution division of CESP - Companhia Energética de São Paulo S.A. (“CESP”), a state-controlled concessionaire operating primarily in the State of São Paulo, Brazil, which was also publicly listed.
+Prior to ESA’s ownership, Elektro was part of the electricity distribution division of CESP - Companhia Energética de São Paulo S.A. (“CESP”), a state-controlled concessionaire operating primarily in the State of São Paulo, Brazil.
+CESP is also publicly listed.

 The privatization of Elektro formed part of the São Paulo Government’s program to restructure and privatize the State’s electricity sector.
 This program, initiated and governed by State Law No. 9,361/96, required the unbundling of the State-owned electricity companies by activity and resulted in the creation of four distribution companies, two transmission companies and four generation companies.

-All four distribution companies have been privatized, creating in the process a creditworthy distribution sector in order to facilitate the subsequent privatization of the generation sector.
-Two generation companies have been privatized to date with a third expected to be sold in the third quarter of 2000.
-The fourth, consisting of the generation assets of the former Eletropaulo, has major environmental and other obstacles and there are no current plans for its privatization.
-The two transmission companies have been merged and may be sold at a later date.
+All four distribution companies have now been privatized, creating in the process a creditworthy distribution sector.
+Two generation companies have been privatized with a third expected to be sold in the third quarter of 2000.
+The fourth, the generation assets of the former Eletropaulo, has major environmental and other obstacles, and there are no current plans for its privatization.
+The two transmission companies were merged and may be sold at a later date.
 In addition to these companies, there are a limited number of smaller, private sector distribution companies operating in the State of São Paulo.

-As a result, the ownership structure of the São Paulo electricity sector is now as follows:
+The ownership structure of the São Paulo electricity sector is now as follows: